 Cost of implementing technical means to reduce emissions (infill material)

-The cost for retrofitting existing artificial sports fields with technical risk management measures was indicated in the consultation to be in the range of €3 000 to €29 000 per pitch.
+The cost for retrofitting existing artificial sports fields with technical risk management measures was indicated in the consultation to be in the range of €3 000 to €29 000 per pitch (depending on the measures already in place).
 EU-wide, an average cost of €20 000 per full-sized pitch may be incurred for implementing recommended risk management measures.
-Assuming that today around 5% of the existing ~40 000 full-size pitch equivalents do not use any of the polymeric infill materials and that a fraction of pitches in Nordic countries and Germany have already measures in place (say about 20% of artificial turf pitches using polymeric infill material), one may assume that some 32 000 pitches would require additional measures to be taken; and if those measures cost on average €20 000 per pitch, then the overall cost of this requirement would be in the order of €640m.
+Assuming that today around 5% of the existing ~40 000 full-size pitch equivalents do not use any of the polymeric infill materials and that a fraction of pitches in Nordic countries and Germany have already measures in place (about 20% of artificial turf pitches using polymeric infill material), one may assume that some 32 000 pitches would require additional measures to be taken; and if those measures cost on average €20 000 per pitch, then the overall cost of this requirement would be in the order of €640m.
 However, older pitches would have to be replaced anyways and with a sufficiently long transitional period granted the cost of retrofitting can be expected to be succinctly lower.

 Notwithstanding the hefty costs of implementing proposed risk management measures across the EU, a rough cost-effectiveness analysis suggests that the cost of preventing polymeric infill emissions to the environment is relatively low.
 Similarly, the downtime for retrofitting is relatively limited.
 Based on the Dossier Submitter’s assessment an average full-sized pitch loses around 500 kg per year.
 If that loss were to be reduced to, say, 50 kg per year at the one-off expense of €20 000, then the cost-effectiveness over an average remaining lifespan of 5 years (the midpoint of the 10-year life expectancy of a 3rd generation artificial sports field) would suggest an abatement cost of less than €10 per kg of emission avoided.

-The Dossier Submitter assessed the implementation costs for options RO2 (ban with 6-year transitional period) and RO4 (technical RMMs) in detail with the premise that a transition period for RO4 should allow limiting emissions over a 20-year analytical horizon to the same extent as RO2.
-As long as RMMs cannot fully abate emissions this can only be achieved if a transition period for RO4 is shorter than the 6 years after EIF foreseen for RO2.
+The Dossier Submitter assessed the implementation costs for options RO2 (ban with 6-year transitional period after EiF) and RO4 (technical RMMs) in detail with the premise that a transition period for RO4 should allow limiting emissions over a 20-year analytical horizon to the same extent as RO2.
+As long as RMMs cannot fully abate emissions this can only be achieved if a transition period for RO4 is shorter than the 6 years after EiF foreseen for RO2.
 Based on this premise, the Dossier Submitter constructed a stylised comparison between RO2 and RO4 using the implementation cost estimates reported in Table 9.
-It should be stressed that whilst these assumptions are subject to some uncertainty (relating to their representativeness for all artificial turf pitches in the EU), the general conclusions reached in terms of implementation cost vs emission abatement are considered to be robust.
+It should be stressed that whilst these assumptions are subject to some uncertainty (relating to their representativeness for all artificial turf pitches in the EU), the general conclusions reached in terms of implementation cost vs emission abatement are considered to be robust by the Dossier Submitter.

 Table 9 Assumptions maintained for the investment cost comparison.